ivs-kuleuven/platosim3/source/run_input.rst

   * Velocity of the spacecraft :math:`(v_x, v_y, v_z)` [m/s]
   * Speed of the spacecraft [m/s].

-  The path to the orbit file can be an absolute path or a path relative to the :ref:`project location <run_input_parameters_general>`.

   IncludeAberrationCorrection/**StartTime:** :guilabel:`Allowed values` :math:`> 0`

   The time at in the orbit file that coresponds with exposure number 0.